IntersectMBO/cardano-updates/quarterly/2023-01-13-open-source.md

 `CONTRIBUTING` files, adding code of conduct, improving readme files, issue & pull request templates etc.  Christian also computed various interesting metrics which gives a very good insight into the development practices: e.g. average merge ratio, average number of reviews, comments and many more!
+The presentation is available [here][open-source-presentation].

 We followed with work on the [Cardano Engineering Handbook][CEH].
 We included a standard code of conduct which is now used by most important projects in the